 There are a number of bus companies that offer frequent daily services that take you across the border from Oman to Dubai and vice versa.
 The main company is Mwasalat which is Oman’s main public transportation service.
 There are also a number of smaller-scale private companies that offer similar services such as Al Khanjry which also has a pretty good reputation.

-Assuming that you are crossing from Muscat, there are a number of boarding points available to you depending on where in the city you are located.
-The main Mwasalat station is situated in Ruwi, and there is another in Mabellah.
+The main Mwasalat station in Muscat is situated in Ruwi, and there is another in Mabellah.
 The Al Khanjry stations are located nearby.

-Mwasalat buses are air-conditioned and though they do not have bathrooms, they stop frequently for bathroom and snack breaks.
-They *should* have WiFi but on the two occasions that I used them, this was not working.
+Buses in Oman do not have bathrooms onboard.
+However, they stop frequently for bathroom and service breaks.
+Mwasalat buses *should* have wifi onboard.
+However on the two occasions where I used them during my Oman itinerary, this was not working.

-Unfortunately, Mwasalat bus tickets cannot be purchased online and need to be bought at the station.
-Generally, you are okay buying these tickets on your intended day of travel but be mindful if you are travelling on a local holiday as it may be busier.
+Mwasalat bus tickets cannot be purchased online and need to be bought at the station.
+Generally, you are okay buying these tickets on your intended day of travel.
+However, you should be mindful if you are travelling on a local holiday as it may be busier.